Japan with Matthew Biancaniello

 Day 5: Osaka & Kyoto Highlights

-• Bullet train to Osaka
+• Hand drawn Modern Adventure logo icon in black and gold.
+Bullet train to Osaka

 • Street-food lunch